 COURSE TITLE COURSE NUMBER PREREQUISITES CREDITS SEMESTER TAKEN GRADE PROGRAM REQUIREMENTS 18 College Composition I: Expository Writing and Research ENG 101 Appropriate scores on English placement tests or C- or better in ENG 095 or C- or better in ENG 097 and ENG 098, or C- or better in ENG 096 or ENG 099.
-3 Introduction to Psychology PSY 110 Eligibility for ENG 101 3 Introduction to Human Services HSV 113 Eligibility for ENG 101 3 The Helping Relationship HSV 124 HSV 113 and PSY 110 3 Human Service Administration HSV 225 HSV 113 or permission of instructor 3 Supervisory Relationships in the Helping Professions HSV 226 HSV 113 and Eligibility for ENG 101 3 (PROGRAM ELECTIVES Select 2 from the following courses) 6 Understanding Diversity and Valuing Similarities ANT 114 3 Conflict Resolution and Mediation SSN 120 3 Any course with an HSV, DVD, or GRT designation 3 Any course with an HSV, DVD, or GRT designation 3 Any course with an HSV, DVD, or GRT designation 3 Total Credits 24
+3 Introduction to Psychology PSY 110 Eligibility for ENG 101 3 Introduction to Human Services HSV 113 Eligibility for ENG 101 3 The Helping Relationship HSV 124 HSV 113 and PSY 110 3 Human Service Administration HSV 225 HSV 113 or permission of instructor 3 Supervisory Relationships in the Helping Professions HSV 226 HSV 113 and Eligibility for ENG 101 3 (2 PROGRAM ELECTIVES Select 2 from the following courses) 6 Understanding Diversity and Valuing Similarities ANT 114 3 Conflict Resolution and Mediation SSN 120 3 Any course with an HSV, DVD, or GRT designation 3 Any course with an HSV, DVD, or GRT designation 3 Total Credits 24

-Depending on the course selection 50% of this program can be completed online.
+Depending on the course selection 80% of this program can be completed online.
 Go to www.hcc.edu/catalog for further information.